srinidhiPY/SSL_CR_Histo/README.md

 python pretrain_Camelyon16.py    // Pretraining on Camelyon16
 ```
 * We also provided the pretrained models for BreastPathQ and Camelyon16, found in the "Pretrained_models" folder.
 These models can also be used for feature transferability (domain adaptation) between datasets with different tissue types/organs.

+**A new version of RSP (version-2) pretraining has been implemented with Randaugment technique [/Pretraining_v2] on TIGER Challenge dataset (https://tiger.grand-challenge.org)

 ### 2. Task specific supervised fine-tuning on downstream task
 From the file **"eval_BreastPathQ_SSL.py / eval_Camelyon_SSL.py / eval_Kather_SSL.py"**, you can fine-tune the network (i.e., task-specific supervised fine-tuning) on the downstream task with limited label data (10%, 25%, 50%).
 Refer to, paper for more details.